dingguanglei/jdit/docs/source/Build your own trainer.rst

 Custom dataset
 >>>>>>>>>>>>>>

-If you want your own data to build a dataset, you need to inherit the class
+If you want to build a dataset by your own data, you need to inherit the class

 ``jdit.dataset.Dataloaders_factory``